gravitee-io/gravitee-platform-docs/docs/apim/guides/api-exposure-plans-applications-and-subscriptions/plans-1.md

 The initial access token is provided by the authorization server to grant access to its protected client registration endpoint.
 Regardless of the method used to obtain the initial access token, the flow for registering future applications remains the same.
 The initial access token will be used to call the protected client registration endpoint which will respond with the application's client ID and depending on the application type, an optional client secret.&#x20;

 For OAuth 2.0 plans, these credentials will be used whenever a resource owner authorizes the application to access a protected resource.
-If authorized successfully, the authorization server will return an access token that will be verified through token introspection upon requests to the gateway before accessing backend APIs protected by OAuth 2.0 plans.
+If authorized successfully, the authorization server will return an access token that will be verified through token introspection upon requests to the Gateway before accessing backend APIs protected by OAuth 2.0 plans.

 #### Client credentials